ZeusWPI/MOZAIC/src/games/planetwars/README.md

 ## Gamestate

-The gamestate format is non differential, which implies you'll receive the complete game state every turn, with all information visible for everyone.
+The gamestate format is non differential, which implies you'll receive the complete (updated) gamestate every turn, with all information visible for everyone.

 Examples: